-The independent Croydon Opportunity and Fairness Commission (OFC) was set up in 2015 to investigate issues of poverty and inequality faced by residents and consider how Croydon could make better use of its resources to address these challenges.
-The OFC listened to the views of over 3,000 people and local businesses.
+The independent Croydon Opportunity and Fairness Commission (OFC) was set up in 2015 to investigate issues of poverty and inequality faced by residents and consider how Croydon could make better use of its resources to address

-In 2015, 77% of residents said that people from different backgrounds get on well together.
+77% of residents agree that people from different backgrounds get on well together.
 On fairness, 56% say that 'what matters is ensuring everyone has equality of opportunity.'
 Most think that 'those in most need should get the most'.
 Most residents (75%) are satisfied with Croydon as a place to live and 72% identify with Croydon.
-In addition, 64% are proud of Croydon, particularly of transport/ease of access (16%), shopping/restaurants/markets (12%), people/community (8%) and improvements/regeneration (7%).
+64% are proud of Croydon, particularly of transport/ease of access (16%), shopping/restaurants/markets (12%), people/community (8%) and improvements/ regeneration (7%).

-- Residents feel that the most important issues facing Croydon are crime and safety (24%); housing (13%); parking (8%); and cleanliness/street cleaning (8%); - 95% want more cultural activities: - 34% of people are struggling financially; - 33% want more paid work, but the barriers to getting it include lack of opportunities (36%) and family responsibilities (25%); and - 28% are involved in the local community or are keen to get involved.
+- Residents feel that the most important issues facing Croydon are crime and safety (24%); housing (13%); parking (8%); and cleanliness/street cleaning (8%) - 95% want more cultural activities - 34% of people are struggling financially - 33% want more paid work, but the barriers to getting it include lack of opportunities (36%) and family responsibilities (25%) - 28% are involved in the local community or are keen to get involved.
 Likely ways of becoming involve included helping an elderly neighbour (39%), joining a group to solve local issues (17%), reporting environmental issues (15%) and helping in local community facilities (9%).